rohanrajpal/awesome-data-analytics/README.md

 # awesome-data-analytics

 I have been coming across a ton of engineering challenges in my social media research and am pretty sure some challenges are common for everyone.
 I am creating a repo on Github with links to relevant blogs or code snippets on how I solved the problems.
-It would be great if everyone here can contribute to it too.
-If you're interested, please reply to this thread with your Github username, I'll add you as a contributor.

 **Pull requests and feedback is welcome!**